Kroc/v80/bin/wla-dx/README.txt

 Here are short descriptions for the flags you can give to WLA:

-You can supply WLA with some (or all or none) of the following option flags.
+You can supply WLA with some (or all or none) of the following option

--h
+flags:

+   -c  Continue parsing after an error.
+Currently we can only continue after
+       encountering an unknown symbol or a mistyped instruction.
-Assume that all label references are 16-bit by default (size hints still work).
-Without this flag it’s assumed that label references are 8-bit unless otherwise specified.
+   -d  Disable WLA's ability to calculate A-B where A and B are labels -h  Assume that all label references are 16-bit by default (size hints
+       still work).
+Without this flag it's assumed that label references are 8-bit unless otherwise specified.

--i

-Add list file information.
-Adds extra information to the output so WLALINK can produce list files.
+   -i  Add list file information.
+Adds extra information to the output so

--k
+       WLALINK can produce list files.

-Keep all empty sections.
+   -k  Keep all empty sections.
 By default they are discarded.

--M

-WLA generates makefile rules describing the dependencies of the main source file.
-Use only with flags "o" and "l".
+   -M  WLA generates makefile rules describing the dependencies of the main

--q
+       source file.
+   -MP Create a phony target for each dependency other than the main file,
+       use this with -M.
+   -MF Specify a file to write the dependencies to, use this with -M.

-Quiet mode. ".PRINT*" -directives output nothing.
+   -q  Quiet mode. ``.PRINT*`` -directives output nothing.

--s

-Don’t create _sizeof_* definitions.
+   -s  Don't create _sizeof_* and _padding_* definitions.

--t

-Test compile.
-Doesn’t output any files.
+   -t  Test assemble.
+Doesn't output any files.

--v

-Verbose mode.
+   -v  Verbose mode.
 Shows a lot of information about the compiling process.

--x
+   -v1 Verbose messages (only discard sections)
+   -v2 Verbose messages (-v1 plus short summary)
+   -w  Require labels to end in a colon.

-Extra compile time labels & definitions.
-WLA does extra work by creating few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.
+   -x  Extra compile time labels and definitions.
+WLA does extra work by creating
+       few helpful definitions, and labels SECTIONSTART_[section name] and SECTIONEND_[section name] at the beginning and end of a section.

--D

-Declare a definition.
+   -D  Declare a definition.

 One (and only one) of the following command flags must be defined.

    -l

    Output a library file.

    -o

    Output an object file.

 You may also use an extra option to specify the include directory.
-WLA will search this directory for included files before defaulting to the specified ".INCDIR" or current working directory.
+WLA will search this directory for included files before defaulting to the specified ".INCDIR" or current working directory:

--I

-Directory to include files.
+   -I  Directory to include files.

 Examples:

    [seravy@localhost tbp]# wla -D VERSION=255 -x -v -i -o testa.o testa.s
-   [seravy@localhost tbp]# wla -M -o testa.o testa.s
+   [seravy@localhost tbp]# wla -M testa.s
    [seravy@localhost tbp]# wla -D VERSION=$FF -D MESSAGE=\"Hello world\" -l testb.lib testb.s
    [seravy@localhost tbp]# wla -I ../../include -l testb.lib testb.s
    [seravy@localhost tbp]# wla -M -I myfiles -l testa.lib testa.s

+NOTE: If you use -M and -l/-o at the same time, specify -M first on the command line.

-Note that the first example produces file named "testa.o".
+NOTE: The first example produces a file named "testa.o".

 Extra compile time definitions